Coronavirus state cases up record 2,783; death toll nears 3,000; Palm Beach County up 9

 In all, there were 30,133 tests compared with 21,172 additional tests the day before.
 Total tests reached 1,461,297 with 1,380,200 negative results and the remaining 988 inconclusive or not reported.

-The mortality rate involving positive cases is 3.7 percent in the state compared with 5.4 percent in the United States and 5.4 percent worldwide, which passed 438,000 deaths and past 8.1 million cases Monday.
+The mortality rate involving positive cases is 3.7 percent in the state compared with 5.4 percent in the United States and 5.4 percent worldwide, which passed 445,000 deaths and passed 8.2 million cases Tuesday.
 Palm Beach County's rate was 4.7 percent, compared with Broward at 3.8 percent and Miami-Dade with 3.7 percent.
 With much fewer deaths, the mortality rate is 3.9 percent in St. Lucie, 5.1 percent in Indian River and 1.4 percent in Martin.

-The youngest victim in the state is a 23-year-old woman from Miami-Dade County.
-A total of 17 people from 25 to 34 have died from the virus in data through Monday.
+A total of 17 people from 25 to 34 have died from the virus along with the two women from 15-24.
 The oldest are two 104-year-old women, including one from Sarasota on Saturday and the previous from Hillsborough.
-A total of 1,044 people 85 and older have died in the state from the virus.
+A total of 1,073 people 85 and older have died in the state from the virus, 29 additional ones Tuesday.

 Ninety-five percent of the fatalities are 55 and older and 65 percent 75 and older.
 A smaller percentage of older people have tested positive – 37 percent 55 and older and 12 percent 75 and older.

-At the other end of the age spectrum, there are 925 cases of infants to 4 years old, including 46 hospitalized, and 20,14 from 5 to 14 with 38 in the hospital at one time.
+At the other end of the age spectrum, there are 985 cases of infants to 4 years old, an increase of 60 in one day, and 46 were hospitalized.
+From ages 5-14, there are 2,139, up 125, with 38 in the hospital at one time.

-Two Palm Beach County deaths were listed as verified Monday in the state report, an 89-year-old woman and a 76-year-old man.
+The 10 deaths verified Tuesday in the county were 6 woman and 3 men, ranging from 22 to 93.

+Palm Beach County's death count is higher than 18 states, including Delaware with 424.

-Through Monday, West Palm Beach is in first place among Palm Beach County cities with 1,949 cases, an increase of 46.
-Lake Worth, which includes the city and county portion, rose from 1,883 to 1,932.
-Boca Raton has 814, a rise of 19, followed by Delray Beach with 647 vs. 638, Boynton Beach with 864 vs. 849 and Belle Glade with 499, with no increase.
-Port St. Lucie leads the Treasure Coast with 589, an increase of 33.
+West Palm Beach is in first place among Palm Beach County cities with 2,008, an increase of 59.
+Lake Worth, which includes the city and county portion, rose from 1,932 to 2,003.
+Boca Raton has 836, a rise of 22, followed by Boynton Beach with 883 vs. 864, Delray Beach with 653 vs. 647 and Belle Glade with 500, an increase of 1.
+Port St. Lucie leads the Treasure Coast with 647, an increase of 33.

 Palm Beach County has 9,262 cases out of 110,684 total tested for 8.4 percent, not including those awaiting tests and inconclusive.
 Anything above 10.0 percent is considered out of "target range" by the health department.